-Data logging output (0-5V, thin white wire)
+Analog output (0-5V, thin white wire)

-The data logging output is 0-5 Volt and can be used for data logging by connection to your programmable ECU or data logging device.
-The data logging output provides an analog voltage that reflects the current DCCD output PWM duty.
+The analog output is 0-5 Volt and can be used for data logging by connection to your programmable ECU or data logging device.
+The data logging output provides an analog voltage that represents the DCCD output PWM duty.
+For example, 0V = 0%, 2.5V = 50 and 5V = 100% DCCD lock.

-The 0-5 Volt output can also be used to drive an existing DCCD controller that has a manually adjustable mode, for example, the GC8 manual controller.
+The analog output can also be used to drive an existing DCCD controller that has a manually adjustable mode, for example, the GC8 manual controller or the GD, GR OEM DCCD controllers when set in manual mode.
 In this way, the DCCD dashboard lights are functionally retained.
-If the 0-5 Volt output is used to drive an existing DCCD controller, the handbrake, ABS inputs and MapDCCD gearbox output wires can be omitted and these inputs should be set to "Not connected" in the MapDCCD software.
+If the o-5 Volt output is used to drive an existing DCCD controller, the handbrake, ABS inputs and MapDCCD gearbox output wires can be omitted and these inputs should be set to "Not connected" in the MapDCCD software.

-The 0-5 Volt output can control an existing DCCD controller by replacing the thumbwheel input to the existing DCCD controller.
-To implement this feature, cut the center (usually solid green) wire from the DCCD thumbwheel and connect the cut wire end going to the existing DCCD controller to the MapDCCD data logging output wire.
+The analog output can control an existing DCCD controller by replacing the thumbwheel input to the existing DCCD controller.
+To implement this feature, cut the center (usually solid green) wire from the DCCD thumbwheel and connect the cut wire end going to the existing DCCD controller to the MapDCCD analog output wire.